jayprox12/test_leagueDatabase/README.md

 - Pull or download the files.

-- Open a shell, cd to the test_leagueDatabase directory, and execute the following command to install the express module: npm install
+- Open a terminal window, cd to the test_leagueDatabase directory, and execute the following command to install the express module: npm install

 - A node_modules folder is created in the test_leagueDatabase folder, and the Express, MongoDB, Jasmine, and Frisby modules are installed in a subfolder of node_modules.
+(NOTE: This is using Express version 3.
+The following test may not work in Express version 4)

+- Execute the following: npm install -g jasmine-node.
+Verify jasmine-node is installed in /usr/local/bin/jasmine-node

+- In the test_leagueDatabase directory, create a folder named "data"

-- Start mongod
+- Start mongod, by entering: mongod --dbpath data/

 - Start mongo